Varnani/pywd2015-qt5/README.md

 python -m pip install python-qt5
 ```

-However, Windows 10 users may have to modify the command as shown below:
+However, for the latest version of Python (3.7+) Windows 10 users may have to modify
+the command as shown below:

 ```shell
 python -m pip install PyQT5
 ```

+In some Windows operating systems with older Python versions (especially 3.5 or 3.6), users may experience "dll import error" when trying to run PyWD2015.
+This issue is usually related to PyQT5 and may not have a unique reason.
+In many case, finding a solution might be time-consuming.
+In order to avoid this issue, uninstalling the older version and then installing the latest available Python version is strongly recommended.
+After that, users can install required libraries as described above, as well as PyQT5.

 PyWD2015 has not been tested on Windows 11 yet.